shamanec/ios-appium-docker/README.md

 5. You should see WebDriverAgent installed on each of the connected devices.

 * To view the udev logs while connecting devices execute **sudo udevadm control --log-priority=debug** and then **tail -f /var/log/syslog**.

+### Kill the udev listener script
+2. Execute **./services.sh control** and select option **14) Stop udev listener**.
+This will remove the udev rules and script from the respective folders and reload udev.

 ## Add test IPA files
 1. Copy and paste your test IPA file in the **ipa/** folder.